Spatial-Angular Attention Network for Light Field Reconstruction: Spatial-Angular Attention Network

-We implicitly adopt the non-local similarities or correspondences captured by the spatial-angular attention in the latent space and perform light field reconstruction by using deconvolution in the angular dimension, as shown in Fig. \ref{fig:CNN}.
-The output of the SAAM is a 5D tensor $\phi_f\in\mathbb{R}^{B\times W\times H\times (\alpha_a (A-1)+1)\times C}$.
+Using the aforementioned SAAM, the reconstructed angular information can be well encoded in the channel dimension of the 5D tensor.
+By disentangling it with channel-to-angular pixel shuffling, we can reconstruct a high angular resolution light field (feature map) in a non-local manner.
+Specifically, we first multiply the feature layer $\phi_a$ by a trainable scale parameter (initialized as 0) and add back to the feature layer $\phi_b$.
+We then apply the channel-to-angular pixel shuffling and reconstruct a 5D tensor $\phi_c\in\mathbb{R}^{B\times W\times H\times (\alpha (A-1)+1)\times C'}$. \wgc{As illustrated in Fig. \ref{fig:pixelshuffle}, the channel-to-angular pixel shuffling rearranges elements from channel dimension to angular dimension}\footnote{Different from typical spatial super-resolution, upsampling a light field by $\alpha\times$ generates a light field of $\alpha (A-1)+1$ views.
+So we simply remove the last $\alpha-1$ views from the reconstructed light field.}.
+The final output of the SAAM is generated by two convolutional layers with kernel sizes of $7\times1\times1$ and $1\times1\times7$, respectively.

 By combining the proposed SAAM with the feature maps in the skip connections, the network is able to reconstruct light field with view consistency while also preserving the high frequency components.
-Detailed parameter setting of SAAM is listed in Table \ref{table:Archi_SAAM}.
+Detailed parameter setting of the SAAM is listed in Table \ref{table:Archi_SAAM}.